-It is thought to be non hereditary and there is no recognised gender predilection.
-Can potentially occur in any age group although most reported cases have been in young adults 2.
+Gorham's disease is thought to be non hereditary and there is no recognised gender predilection.
+It can potentially occur in any age group although most reported cases have been in young adults 2.

 Gorham disease can potentially involve any bone.
 Reported sites include: